Information on tar sealing, chip sealing, obstructions, road markings, sumps, sweeping and unsealed road grading.

 All vehicle crossings/driveways run through Council Road Reserve (including some rights of way).
 Driveways are constructed for property access and are the owner’s responsibility to maintain, including any retaining structures and pipes running under them.

-For all requests for new or existing road markings, broken yellow lines, or symbols on the road, please contact us on the details below.
+For all requests for new or existing road markings, broken yellow lines, or symbols on the road, contact us.

 Edge marker posts

 An edge marker post is a white plastic post that is used in rural locations to delineate the road edge.
-To report damaged or missing edge marker posts, please contact us on the details below.
+To report damaged or missing edge marker posts, contact us.

 Sealing (loose chip sweeping)

-To report a missing or damaged stormwater grate, please contact us on the details below.
+To report a missing or damaged stormwater grate, contact us.

 All residential streets are swept four times a year.
 Some arterial streets are swept monthly.